Aliman00/tekaohswg.github.io/new.md

 You need to have [Oracle VirtualBox](https://www.virtualbox.org/) installed on your host machine before you begin.

 You should also download the latest installation media for Xubuntu 18.04 from [here](http://mirror.us.leaseweb.net/ubuntu-cdimage/xubuntu/releases/18.04/release/) (`amd64.iso` is the one you want).
 This guide uses Xubuntu because I like it.
-Ubuntu is popular and makes some things a little easier to get running compared to Debian.
-And I prefer Xfce.
+Ubuntu is popular and I prefer Xfce.

 ### Prepare your VM for installation